Build your career with our industry-related courses. call us now at +65 9730 4250

 Financial Modelling

 When it comes to financing courses, financial modelling is one of the most sought-after topics.
 So You’ll learn how to forecast a company’s performance into the future and build a three-statement model and a discounted cash flow model (DCF), as well as evaluate a leveraged buyout (LBO) or mergers and acquisitions (M&A).
+Learn financial modeling for solar projects and learn mergers acquisitions finance to expand your skill set in specialized finance sectors.

 Also, note that taking all of the above basic finance courses will help anyone get on their way to becoming a very well-rounded financial analyst.